 As a contractor, you should be prepared for all situations.
 You will meet customers who have thought about their budget before their request.
 Others will prefer to elaborate it with you directly.
 While this may theoretically create a boulevard of opportunities, it can also turn into a fool’s game.
 On one side, you have an average daily rate in line with your expertise and want to be benchmarked on the value you can bring to the project.
 On the other side, your customer might be ready (or not) to put the price for your expertise but doesn’t want to announce his budget too early.

 It will often be very difficult to get out of this situation without giving up a single figure.
 One may wish that the customer does not base his choice solely on this, as it does not determine the extent of the work provided and what results to expect.
-Nor does it take into consideration possible additional costs such as advertising on social media, and possible unforeseen cost overruns.
+Nor does it take into consideration possible additional costs such as advertising, and possible unforeseen cost overruns.
 Which leads me to this: non-agile billing methods are, in many cases, not very suitable for marketing services.
 And it is taking an unnecessary risk to define the budget to the penny before the project begins.
 Unless you start with something that leaves a very comfortable margin, it doesn’t bode well for the future.